jdeweese1/cis-531-ml-project/project_paper/paper.md

 # Introduction

 The rise of social media has facilitated connection and engagement between people like never before.
-Unfortunately, these mediums also allow for hateful and offensive language to proliferate, often at the expensive of marginilized communties that may use such platforms as a main way to connect with those of similar backgrounds.
+Unfortunately, these mediums also allow for hateful and offensive language to proliferate, often at the expense of marginalized communities that may use such platforms as a main way to connect with those of similar backgrounds.
 This report focuses on identifying hate speech in social media settings.  (@auto_hate_speech).
 Using NLP methods and Machine Learning models, we can work towards automating this categorization.

 I was inspired to choose this project after our university diversity event was disrupted by members of an organization that spammed our meetings with hate speech.
-A friend of mine was targeted by and deeply impacted by the hateful speech that occured during that event.
+A friend of mine was targeted by and deeply impacted by the hateful speech that occurred during that event.

 # Related Work